BlowaXD/SaltyEmu/README.md

 ## Credits
 ### Authors :
 - Blowa

+### Contributors :
 - Kraken
-- SylEze

-### Contributors :
 - GodnessCookie
+- Quarry
+- Clavs
+- Zanou
+- Elendan

 ### Special Thanks :
-- 0Lucifer0
-- Ciapa
+- 0Lucifer0 (SaltyEmu wouldn't be that powerful if I didn't see how shitty is NosCore)
+- Ciapa (I spent mhhhhhhhhhhhh 3 days reading your shitty BattlePacketHandler that killed my mind)
-- Z0ltar
+- Z0ltar (Thanks for the algorithms you shared)
-- Cryless
+- Cryless (File.AppendAllText("Thanks for disrespecting people's work and being a trash");)